Trail 12 Re-Route in Town of Lynne

 1.)
 Renew your club membership first.

-• We send in your AWSC membership renewal on the 1st and the 15th of each month until the trails open.
-Once the trails open, AWSC membership renewal information is sent in more frequently.
+• We send in AWSC membership renewals on the 1st and the 15th of each month.

-• After AWSC receives your renewal, it takes ~1-2 days to process the paperwork and activate memberships.
+• After AWSC receives your renewal, it takes ~1-2 days for them to process the paperwork and activate memberships.
 New members will take ~3 days.

 2.)
 Log onto AWSC.org, to purchase your discounted trail pass (after you receive your AWSC confirmation).